microsoft/dicom-server/docs/development/identity-server-authentication.md

 This article also explains how to manage authentication in development and test scenarios without AAD integration using an Identity Provider.
 To learn more about the authentication settings, see [Authentication Settings Overview](../how-to-guides/enable-authentication-with-tokens.md#L15).

-For the F5 experience and test environments, an in-process identity provider is included that can act as the authentication provider for the DicomWeb API.
+For the F5 experience and test environments, an in-process identity provider is included that can act as the authentication provider for the DICOMweb&trade; API.

 ## TestAuthEnvironment.json